 It had many entwined extended senses in Middle English and early modern English, such as "a point marking a stage in progression," especially in the prick "the highest point, apex, acme;" and from the notion of "a point in time," especially "the moment of death" (prike of deth).

 The use in kick against the pricks (Acts ix.5, first in the translation of 1382) probably is from sense of "a goad for oxen" (mid-14c.), which made it a plausible translation of Latin stimulus: advorsum stimulum calces was proverbial in Latin, and the English phrase also was used literally.
 The notion in the image is "to balk, be recalcitrant, resist superior force."
 The noun also was used in the 1384 Wycliffe Bible in 2 Corinthians xii.7, where the Latin is stimulis carnis meæ:

 And lest the greetnesse of reuelaciouns enhaunce me in pride, the pricke of my fleisch, an aungel of Sathanas, is ʒouun to me, the which boffatith me.

-Earliest recorded use for "penis" is 1590s (Shakespeare puns upon it).
+Earliest recorded slang use for "penis" is 1590s (Shakespeare puns upon it).
+The verb prick was used in a figurative sense "have sexual intercourse with" (a woman) in Chaucer (late 14c.).
 My prick was used 16c.-17c. as a term of endearment by "immodest maids" for their boyfriends.
-As a term of abuse, it is attested by 1929.
-Prick-teaser attested from 1958.
+As a term of abuse to a man, it is attested by 1929.
+Prick-teaser is attested from 1958.